 - A t-value of zero indicates that your sample results match the null hypothesis precisely.

 - Larger absolute t-values represent stronger signals, or effects, that stand out more from the noise.

 For example, a t-value of 2 indicates that the signal is twice the magnitude of the noise.

 Great … but how do you get from that to determining whether the effect size is statistically significant?
 After all, the purpose of t-tests is to assess hypotheses.
 To find out, read the companion post to this one: How t-Tests Work: t-Values, t-Distributions and Probabilities.
 Click here for step-by-step instructions on how to do t-tests in Excel!

-If you’d like to learn about the F-test using the same general approach, read: How F-tests Work in ANOVA.
+If you’d like to learn about other hypothesis tests using the same general approach, read my posts about: